ionic-team/ionic-portals/website/docs/tutorials/auth-token-example.md

 In some cases, login information changes in the web layer and you want to save the new auth credentials in the native layer.
 There are several ways of doing that similar to the previous methods.

-### Using the built in PortalsPlugin pub/sub functions
+### Using the built-in PortalsPlugin pub/sub functions

-Similar to the previous section, you can publish events from the web layer and subscribe to them on the native layer.
+One of the functions of the built-in `PortalsPlugin` is to publish/subscribe to events.
+In this example, you could create a `login` topic and call `PortalsPlugin.publish()` as shown below.

 ```typescript {9}
 import Portals from '@ionic/portals';